Why Do Rockets Follow A Curved Trajectory While Going Into Space?

 A rocket is launched vertically with an enormous amount of upward thrust (Image Source: www.nasa.gov)

-Rockets are launched vertically with a tremendous amount of upward thrust, thanks to their own engines and the solid boosters attached to them (which are jettisoned soon after the launch).
-Following the launch, the rocket’s climb is initially slow; but by the end of the first minute into the ascent, the rocket is moving at a staggering 1,000 mph (1,609 kmph).
+Rockets are launched vertically with tremendous upward thrust, thanks to their engines and the solid boosters attached (jettisoned soon after the launch).
+Following the launch, the rocket’s climb is initially slow, but by the end of the first minute into the ascent, the rocket is moving at a staggering 1,000 mph (1,609 kmph).
 (Source)

 Also Read: Why Don’t Space Shuttles Take Off Like Airplanes?